Katie-Alice/RS2_Robots4Good/README.md

 # Robotics Studio 2: Robot for Good Demo

 ## Overview
 This project contains the demos for the Robotics Studio 2: Robots for Good Lecture.
-The first project is a simple web-cam based facial emotion recognition demo.
+The first project is a simple web-cam based facial emotion recognition (ER) demo.
+The second project has a terminal simulator combined with the ER demo.

-The current demo uses:
+The current demos use:
   - python virtual environment
   - OpenCV for webcam access and display
   - FER Python package for facial emotion recognition
   - Tensorflow as the model backend

-The script opens the webcam, detects emotions from the user's face, and prints a simple hardcoded robot response based on the detected emotion.
+The first project script opens the webcam, detects emotions from the user's face, and prints a simple hardcoded robot response based on the detected emotion.

+The second project script allows you to move around a simulated environment trying to locate 'people', once near webcam can open, detects emotions from the user's face, and prints a simple hardcoded robot response based on the detected emotion, and the user can move around the environment again.

 Acknowledgement: This project uses the Python Package FER from https://github.com/justinshenk/fer.git , this is a keras model pretrained with FER2013 by Pierre Luc Carrier and Aaron Courville.
-This package also builds upon the work from https://github.com/oarriaga/face_classification .
+This package also builds upon the work from https://github.com/oarriaga/face_classification

 ## Current Emotions Supported:
 - Angry
-- Disgust (hard to get)
+- Disgust
 - Fear
 - Happy
 - Sad